-1 Ministerial Council on Energy's Rule change request
+1 Ministerial Council on Energy's rule change request

-1.1 The Rule change request
+1.1 The rule change request

-On 4 November 2010, the Ministerial Council on Energy (MCE) (Rule Proponent) submitted a Rule change request to the Australian Energy Market Commission (AEMC or Commission) to make a Rule to limit the requirement for a Distribution Network Service Provider (DNSP) to make an avoided Customer Transmission Use of System ('avoided TUoS') payment to an embedded generator.
-The proposal seeks to ensure a payment only occurs where the embedded generator does not receive a network support payment from a Transmission Network Service Provider (TNSP).
+On 4 November 2010, the Ministerial Council on Energy (MCE)2 (rule proponent) submitted a rule change request to the Australian Energy Market Commission (AEMC or Commission) to make a rule to limit the requirement for a Distribution Network Service Provider (DNSP) to make an avoided Customer Transmission Use of System ('avoided TUoS') payment to an embedded generator.
+The proposal sought to ensure a payment only occurs where the embedded generator does not receive a network support payment from a Transmission Network Service Provider (TNSP).

-The MCE's original Rule change request sought to initiate three separate Rule changes related to demand side participation consistent with the recommendations of the AEMC's Stage 2 Final Report on Review of Demand Side Participation in the NEM (Stage 2 DSP Review)1.
-However, as the subject matter of each proposed Rule is not related or inter-dependent, the proposed Rule change has been disaggregated into three separate projects to allow the AEMC to efficiently assess each Rule on its merits2.
+The MCE's original rule change request sought to initiate three separate rule changes related to demand side participation consistent with the recommendations of the AEMC's Stage 2 Final Report on Review of Demand Side Participation in the NEM (Stage 2 DSP Review).3 However, as the subject matter of each proposed rule is not related or inter-dependent, the proposed rule change has been disaggregated into three separate projects to allow the AEMC to efficiently assess each rule on its merits.4

-1.2 Proponent's rationale for the Rule change request
+1.2 Rationale for the rule change request

-In its Rule change request, the MCE provided its rationale for the proposed change.
+In its rule change request, the MCE provided its rationale for the proposed change.
 The MCE considered that to provide an avoided TUoS payment when an embedded generator is already in receipt of a network support payment would be a double-payment to embedded generators.
-As a result, the MCE considered that the locational and operational incentives to embedded generators would be over-signalled and contribute to higher long term costs for electricity consumers3.
+As a result, the MCE considered that the locational and operational incentives to embedded generators would be over-signalled and contribute to higher long term costs for electricity consumers.5

-1.3 Solution proposed in the Rule change request
+1.3 Solution proposed in the rule change request

-The Rule Proponent sought to resolve the issues referred to in section 1.2 through its Rule change request which seeks to amend clause 5.5(h) of the Rules to limit the requirement for DNSPs to make avoided TUoS payments to embedded generators.
-The proposal seeks to ensure a payment only occurs where the embedded generator does not receive a network support payment from a TNSP.
+The rule proponent sought to resolve the issues referred to in section 1.2 through its rule change request which sought to amend clause 5.5(h) of the National Electricity